vikingeducation/prep_basics/test-yourself-answers.md

 $PATH dictates the locations within a file tree that contains commands executable within a command line setting

+Erik edits:
+Just like the .bash_profile, I feel like there is just a lot more going on here than we covered.

+THe '$PATH' variable is an environmental variable in the Terminal (Mac) that tells the shell where to find important executable files, or where to "first look for" that specific type of command.

 *Contributed by [Jason Barkley](https://github.com/jbarkl3y)* *Contributed by [Dakota Maulding](http://github.com/dakota2mu)*